Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

+\begin{remark} The normalization in Formula~\ref{eq:gr-on-CFK-to-CFD} is chosen so that if one tensors the module with $\CFAa(\HD_\infty)$, the invariant of the $\infty$-framed solid torus, and declares that the generator $r$ for the solid torus has grading $0$, then the generator $r\otimes \eta_0$ of $\HFa(S^3)$ has (Maslov) grading $0$, as well.
+Although we do not specify the gradings of the elements of $V^1$, these can be readily worked out, since they are connected to elements of $V^0$ by coefficient maps.
+See Equation~\eqref{eq:TrefoilCFDGradings} for an example. \end{remark}

-\begin{remark} As stated in the theorem above, we prove here the relationship between knot Floer homology and $\CFDa$ for all sufficiently negative framing parameters.
-In~\cite{LOT2}, we give bimodules which allow us to deduce the type $D$ module for arbitrary framings, which we summarize in Section~\ref{sec:Bimodules}.
-In fact, it turns out that most of the above statement goes through for arbitrary integral framings; the only part which depends on the framing is the unstable chain, connecting $\xi_0$ and~$\eta_0$, which can be explicitly describe.
+As stated, Theorem~\ref{thm:HFKtoHFD} only computes $\CFDa$ for sufficiently negative framing parameters.
+In~\cite{LOT2}, we give bimodules which allow us to deduce the type $D$ module for arbitrary framings; this is summarized in Appendix~\ref{app:Bimodules}.
+It turns out that most of the statement of Theorem~\ref{thm:HFKtoHFD} goes through for arbitrary integral framings; the only part which depends on the framing is the unstable chain, connecting $\xi_0$ and~$\eta_0$, which can be explicitly described.
 In particular, for framing $2\tau(K)$, this entire chain can be replaced by a single map